 What Damages Can I Claim After a Rideshare Accident in California?

-When an accident causes injuries like those described above, the victim is entitled to seek damages to compensate him or her for their damages.
+When an accident causes injuries like the ones above, the victim may seek damages to compensate him or her for their damages.
 California law contemplates a wide range of damages like the following:

 - Past and future medical bills as a result of the accident.